mattraghu/Fall2023/BT244/Exam1/Exam1Notes.md

 ## Economics

-Study of how scarce productive resources (land, labor, and capital) are allocated among alternative uses and how the resulting commodities are distributed.
+Study of how scarce productive resources are allocated among alternative uses and how the resulting commodities are distributed.

+- **Land** - Natural resources
+- **Labor** - Human resources
+- **Capital** - Tools, equipment, and factories.
+Human Capital is the knowledge and skills of workers.
+Entrepreneurship is the ability to organize and manage the other factors of production.

 ## Pitfalls to Economic Models